stanford-futuredata/gavel/EXPERIMENTS.md

 times on each resource type between "reset events" -- this is a useful comparison for our scheduling mechanism.
-This "ideal" scheduling mechanism can be run for a given policy and trace by appending the `--ideal` argument to any of the sweep commands above.
+This "ideal" scheduling mechanism can be run for a given policy and trace by appending the `--ideal` argument to any of the sweep commands above -- in our experiment, we used the `max_min_fairness` policy.

-The round durations used by the scheduling mechanism can be similarly studied by using the `-i` argument.
+The round durations used by the scheduling mechanism can be similarly studied by using the `-i` argument -- the default used is 360 seconds, but other round durations can be used as well.